aszelejak/az104/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

    ```

     >**Note**: Wait for the deployment to complete before proceeding to the next step.
 This should take about 5 minutes.

+    >**Note**: If you got an error stating the VM size is not available please ask your instructor for assistance and try these steps.
+    > 1. Click on the `{}` button in your CloudShell, select the **az104-06-vms-loop-parameters.json** from the left hand side bar and take a note of the `vmSize` parameter value.
+    > 1. Check the location in which the 'az104-06-rg1' resource group is deployed.
+You can run `az group show -n az104-06-rg1 --query location` in your CloudShell to get it.
+    > 1. Run `az vm list-skus --location <Replace with your location> -o table --query "[? contains(name,'Standard_D2s')].name"` in your CloudShell.
+    > 1. Replace the value of `vmSize` parameter with one of the values returned by the command you just run.
+If there are no values returned, you may need to choose a different region to deploy into.
+You may also choose a different family name, like "Standard_B1s".
+    > 1. Now redeploy your templates by running the `New-AzResourceGroupDeployment` command again.
+You can press the up button a few times which would bring the last executed command.

 1. From the Cloud Shell pane, run the following to install the Network Watcher extension on the Azure VMs deployed in the previous step: